For 'Ike,' A Monument Unlike Any Other: Eisenhower Memorial Is Dedicated In D.C.

 "I went down there one evening right around sunset and they were just turning the lights on and it was really spectacular," Kennicott says.

 Gehry didn't know much about Eisenhower until he read Stephen Ambrose's biography, Eisenhower: Soldier and President.
-He liked Ike's modesty, his diplomacy, how he always gave credit to others and didn't grand-stand.
+He liked Ike's modesty, his diplomacy, how he always gave credit to others and didn't grandstand.
 Gehry got a kick out of what Ike said about the kind of memorial he'd prefer.

-"He had said to his family that he didn't want to be on a horse," Gehry laughs, "And I understood that.
+"He had said to his family that he didn't want to be on a horse," Gehry says, laughing.
+"And I understood that.
 I just fell in love with the guy."

 Gehry had to jump through several hoops to get the memorial approved.
-There was Eisenhower's family, various commissions, and arts groups all wanting changes.
+There were Eisenhower's family, various commissions and arts groups all wanting changes.
 It took forever.

-Much of the fuss was about another sculpture in the plan — a life-size statue of a young boy, maybe 15, sitting the way boys do, knees up, arms around them, looking into the distance.
+Much of the fuss was about another sculpture in the plan — a life-size statue of a young boy, maybe 15, sitting the way boys do with knees up, arms around them, looking into the distance.
 It's Ike as a Kansas kid.
 He never forgot where he came from.

 "He referred to it many times, 'I'm the barefoot boy from Abilene who never fully leaves,' " says Gehry.